Types of Cancer Diets

 Budwig Diet

 German biochemist and pharmacist Joanna Budwig developed a nutrition protocol in the 1950s to treat cancer.
-She believed processed fats in the diet caused cancer, and her plan was designed to address this.
+She believed processed fats in the diet caused cancer, and she designed her plan to address this.

 • Alcohol